depeh/q/README.md

 # About Q - Request Queue System

-**Q** is a robust and flexible Request Queue System crafted by Göran Johansson, designed to streamline and manage the processing of HTTP requests and emails.
+**Q** is a robust and flexible Request Queue System, designed to streamline and manage the processing of HTTP requests and emails.
 Whether you're dealing with asynchronous calls, scheduled deliveries, or email dispatches, Q provides a seamless solution for organizing and executing your tasks efficiently.

 ## Key Features: